The Paranasal Sinuses

 Additional Related Structures

-Tear duct (nasolacrimal duct): drains tears from the inside corner of the eye into the nasal cavity (See Figure 1).
+- Tear Duct (Nasolacrimal Duct): It drains tears from the inner corner of the eye into the nasal cavity.

-Eustachian tube: the tube responsible for equalizing pressure in the ears opens into the nasopharynx (See Figure 3).
+- Eustachian Tube: This tube helps equalize pressure in the ears and opens into the nasopharynx.

-Adenoids: a collection of tonsil-like tissue that is found at the top of the nasopharynx (See Figures 3 & 4).
-Although adenoids can be large in children, this tissue usually goes away during puberty.
+- Adenoids: These are tonsil-like tissues found at the top of the nasopharynx.
+While they can be large in children, they usually shrink during puberty.
+(Figure 4)

 Copyright © 2020 by the American Rhinologic Society